secretstartups/handbook/content/handbook/total-rewards/incentives.md

 1. The next level Manager receives an alert from Workday and can approve or deny.
 1. Once approved by the next level manager, the request is sent to People Connect for review and final approval.
 1. Once fully approved, Payroll is notified of the bonus and can begin processing.
 1. After this, the manager is able to notify the team member of the bonus and will announce it on the GitLab Slack channel `[#thanks](https://gitlab.slack.com/archives/C038E3Q6L)`.
-The announcement should include the “who” and “why” of the bonus.
+The announcement should include the "who" and "why" of the bonus.

 ### Communicating Discretionary Bonuses